 - a.
 Staff should use their discretion and training with regards to each individual pupil's medical needs by reference to the individual health care plan as appropriate. - b.
-However, staff should be aware that the following practices are generally unacceptable preventing access to medication and relevant devices (such as inhalers), where this is reasonably required - assuming that all pupils with the same medical condition require the same treatment - sending unwell pupils unaccompanied to the School Office or Medical Room. - penalising pupils for their attendance record, if their absences are related to their medical condition (e.g. hospital appointments) - preventing pupils from eating, drinking or taking toilet breaks when required to enable them to manage their medical condition effectively. - requiring parents, or otherwise make them feel obligated to attend the School to administer medication or otherwise provide medical support during the school day.

-- Preventing pupils from participating, or creating unnecessary barriers to pupils participating in all aspects of school life.
+However, staff should be aware that the following practices are generally unacceptable preventing access to medication and relevant devices (such as inhalers), where this is reasonably required - assuming that all pupils with the same medical condition require the same treatment - sending unwell pupils unaccompanied to the School Office or Medical Room. - penalising pupils for their attendance record, if their absences are related to their medical condition (e.g. hospital appointments) - preventing pupils from eating, drinking, or taking toilet breaks when required to enable them to manage their medical condition effectively. - requiring parents, or otherwise make them feel obligated to attend the school to administer medication or otherwise provide medical support during the school day. - Preventing pupils from participating or creating unnecessary barriers to pupils participating in all aspects of school life.

-Appendix 12: Parental Agreement for School to administer medicine PARENTAL AGREEMENT FOR SCHOOL TO ADMINISTER MEDICINE
+Appendix 11: Parental Agreement for School to administer medicine PARENTAL AGREEMENT FOR SCHOOL TO ADMINISTER MEDICINE

-The Maynard School are able to administer prescribed medicine to your daughter.
+The Maynard School is able to administer prescribed medicine to your daughter.
 The school will not give your daughter medicine unless you complete and sign this form.
 If the medication is for a long period of time, an Individual Health Care Plan should be completed.

-Any medication to be kept in school must be clearly labelled with child's name and must be in the original container as dispensed by the pharmacy.
+Any medication to be kept in school must be clearly labelled with child's name and must be in the

+original container as disper nsed by the pharmac y.

-Daughter's Name Date of Birth: Form:
+Daughter's Name Date of Birtl n: F orm:

 Medication

-My daughter has been prescribed:
+My daughter has been prescr ibed:

-Medicine Name / Type of medicine (as described on container)
+Medicine Name / Type of med · ·

-For (please specify medical need):
+For (please specify medical n eed):

-Prescribed from: Medic cine Expiry date:
+Prescribed from:

 Dosage and method:

 Timing/s:

-Special precautions / other instructions: (e.g. must be kept in fridge)
+Special precautions / other in , - ,

-Are there any side effects that the school needs to know about?
+Are there any side effects tha t the school needs to I

 Self-administration?

+Procedures to take in an eme

+Consent

-YES / NO (please circle) Procedures to take in an emergency: Consent I consent to the medication listed above being administered by a m ember of staff.
-YES / NO The above information is, to the best of my knowledge, accurate at school immediately, in writing, if there is any change in dosage or fi medicine is stopped. • Signature: Date: Name: Rela tionship:
+I consent to the medication lis sted above being admi nistered by a n nember of staff.
+YES / NO

+The above information is, to school immediately, in writin medicine is stopped.

+Signature: Date :

+Name: Rela ationship: